gooddata/gooddata-ui/website/versioned_docs/version-5.0.0/ht_create_your_first_visualization.md

 2. Change your current working directory to `my-first-sba` (for example, by running `cd my-first-sba` on Mac or Linux).

-3. **GoodData UI SDK requires React 15.6.2**.
+3. **GoodData.UI requires React 15.6.2**.
 However, the current version of `create-react-app` installs React 16.
 Downgrade your version of React to 15.6.2 by running the following command:
     ```bash
     yarn install
     yarn upgrade react@15.6.2 react-dom@15.6.2